 You can avoid these issues by developing a roadmap for the distribution of your content.
 Each piece of content will need its own map based on the content’s topic, your intended audience, and the results you expect to achieve.
-An essential element of your content distribution plan is determining which channels to promote each content piece.
+An essential element of your content distribution plan is determining which channels to promote each content piece through.
 Make sure to use your buyer persona to pinpoint which channels your audience uses.
 Some content pieces may perform better on your blog while others may achieve a higher ROI when distributed as landing pages.

-2. Focusing on the wrong KPIs
+2. Focusing on the Wrong KPIs

 Knowing your audience’s needs is essential for fine-tuning your content distribution plan.
 After identifying your target audience, you must determine where they spend most of their online time and how to capture their attention.

-4. Underutilizing paid campaigns
+4. Underutilizing Paid Campaigns

 One of the easiest ways to maximize your paid campaign efforts is to measure the success of your organic efforts.
 Using metrics and analytics, identify the content pieces that are performing best on an organic basis.
 These are the pieces to devote your paid efforts toward.
-If some pieces are already increasing organic traffic, just imagine the traction they’ll gain when you boost them with sponsored posts and PPC advertising.
+If some pieces are already increasing organic traffic, just imagine the traction they’ll gain when you boost them with sponsored posts and pay-per-click (PPC) advertising.

 Although you ultimately want to generate as much organic traffic as possible, paid distribution gives your campaign a much-needed boost during the initial stages.

 As effective as email marketing is, it remains woefully underutilized.
-For most people, e-mail marketing seems to be little more than an afterthought, with automated emails comprising the bulk of their efforts in that area.
+For most people, email marketing seems to be little more than an afterthought, with automated emails comprising the bulk of their efforts in that area.

 As with most aspects of content distribution, effective email marketing requires quite a bit of effort on your part.
 First, you have to determine which aspects of your campaign are getting the results you desire and which ones you need to modify for better results.
 The pieces that are performing well are the ones you want to highlight through email marketing efforts.
 You should also take steps to ensure that your email isn’t flagged as spam and that it translates well to mobile devices.

 When distributing content across social media, always use your buyer persona to determine which platforms your audience spends the most time on.
-Whether it’s on Facebook, Twitter, or LinkedIn, you will have to tailor your content to the specific platform to maximize the effectiveness of your distribution.
+Whether it’s Facebook, Twitter or LinkedIn, you will have to tailor your content to the specific platform to maximize the effectiveness of your distribution.
 Reading comments and engaging with users will improve the results of your social media content distribution efforts.

-7. Failing to maximize relationships
+7. Failing to Maximize Relationships

 Establishing new relationships can be a painstaking process, and it will take some time before you begin to see results.
 However, the results will become apparent over time, and the process of maintaining these relationships can be automated to a considerable degree.

-You might find it useful to maintain a database containing the contact information of all your network contacts, including any influencers.
+You might find it useful to maintain a database that contains the contact information of all your network contacts, including any influencers.
 When you create a content distribution plan for a specific piece of content, make sure to consider which contacts can help you promote the content.
 Check out this HubSpot article to learn more about influencer marketing.

 Need help creating a content distribution plan?
 IGW is ready to assist with all of your content marketing plans.